The Ordinary's New Skincare Product Is The Most Effective One I Own

 Prudvi Mohan Kaka, chief scientific officer of Deciem and The Ordinary, says that while this product cleanses effectively, using it regularly strengthens the skin's barrier, improves the look of skin clarity and texture, and promotes skin radiance and suppleness.
 Another selling point is that it's fragrance-free and non-comedogenic (less likely to clog your skin).

 So how does it fare?
 I'm currently using a high strength retinoid to treat breakouts and my skin is a little worse for wear.
 It's dry, flaky and sensitive but it still needs to be washed.
-I love CeraVe Hydrating Cleanser, £10, and Byoma Creamy Jelly Cleanser, £9.99, though lately neither is cutting it to remove my makeup.
+I love CeraVe Hydrating Cleanser, $12.59, though lately it isn't cutting it to remove my makeup.
 For this reason, The Ordinary Glucoside Foaming Cleanser came home with me as soon as it landed on my desk.

 The clear, unfragranced gel is unassuming but the tiniest squeeze goes a long way to create a creamy lather on contact with water, which quickly slices through layers of makeup — even mascara.
 It's so efficient, I don't use micellar water anymore and go straight in with this to take everything off.